marian-nmt/marian/README.md

-# MAD
+# Marian*

-Massively (Parallel) Automatic Differentiation
+Parallel Automatic Differentiation Library

+* = in honour of Marian Rejewski, a Polish mathematician and cryptologist.